automata-network/docs/docs/2fa/introduction.md

 ## 2FA Guru features
 - Anti-phishing protection.
 Crypto is fun and exciting, but there are serious risks.
 Make sure your accounts are resistant to real-time identity attacks.
 - Multi-chain support.
-2FA Guru is currently live on Polygon and zkSync’s public testnet.
+2FA Guru is currently live on Polygon mainnet.
 We’re EVM-compatible and working hard to expand the range of supported networks - If you’d like us to prioritise a chain, submit a proposal [here](https://forms.gle/xnwQZepySGiEyyNy9) or drop us a [message](mailto:2fa.guru@ata.network).
 - One-time setup.
 The additional layer of protection extends across all dApps supported by 2FA Guru on the same blockchain network.
 - Developer-oriented integration.
 Deploy and secure dApps easily with 2FA Guru’s smart contract.
 - Smooth onboarding.
 2FA Guru fits seamlessly into your workflow by working with your favourite tools such as 1Password, LastPass and more.